-- Both captains collect scorecards verify that EACH PLAYER has a GROSS SCORE FOR EACH HOLE. - Host captain submits/posts overall match results to GHIN and players' scores in the GG Tournament Software. - Retain scorecards for 2 weeks to support questions that might arise.
+- Both captains collect scorecards verify that EACH PLAYER has a GROSS SCORE FOR EACH HOLE. - Host captain submits match results in Golf Genius and posts players' scores in GHIN. - Retain scorecards for 2 weeks to support questions that might arise.